Police Community Support Officer

 The role of PCSO is challenging and rewarding where you will be involved in many varied situations and work with an array of other officers and staff throughout the organisation.

 Below are some answers to frequently asked questions.

-PCSOs do not have powers of arrest, cannot interview or deal with prisoners, can only investigate minor offences and do not carry out the more complex and high-risk tasks that police officers can perform.
+PCSOs do not have powers of arrest, can only investigate minor offences, and do not carry out the more complex and high-risk tasks that Police Officers can perform.

-You do not need formal education qualifications to become a PCSO.
-However, your English should be proficient.
+You do need any formal qualifications to become a PCSO, however your English should be proficient.

 You will have a radio, possibly a mobile phone and a protective vest.
 As PCSOs are not used to carry out potentially confrontational duties, you won’t use handcuffs, batons or incapacitant sprays.

 No – You will spend over 80 per cent of your time on foot or cycle patrol.
 You can only build links with the public by being accessible and familiar to them.